 Louvre, Tuilerie and Palais Royal Area

 From the immense Louvre Museum , you can walk in literally any direction and come across some well-known sights including the Louvre, la Place Vendome, and the Jardin des Tuileries park.
 You can find your way to other famous museums in the area.
 For example the Musée de l’Orangerie and le Jeu de Paume (Photography museum) are very closed.
 The Louvre area has long been a chic residential area for the wealthy, however it is bustling with many shopping streets like rue Saint-Honoré and rue Etienne Marcel.

 Les Halles – Chatelet Neighborhood (1st and 4th arrondissements)

-The vast pedestrian zone between the Centre Pompidou and the Forum des Halles is always filled with people, just as it was for the 850-or-so years during which the area served as Paris’ main marketplace.
+The vast pedestrian zone between the Centre Pompidou and the Forum des Halles attracts a lot of people.
+Just as it was for the 850-or-so years during which the area served as Paris’ main marketplace.
 There are numerous shops and places to eat .
 They stay open during the evenings, that draws Parisians out for a night on the town.
 Les Halles is known to be a shopping area that attracts many young fashion victims.

 Montparnasse Neighborhood (14th arrondissement)